frace/git-passport/README.md

 ## Usage
 If you setup the script as a hook only it will be invoked automatically during each `git commit` command.
-You can pass the following options if you use it `git-passport` a Git command,too:
+You can pass the following options if you use it `git-passport` as a Git command, too:
 ```
 >:git passport -h
 usage: git passport (-h | --choose | --remove | --show)